 Though progress is being made, underage drinking remains a persistent problem.
-According to the 2022 National Survey on Drug Use and Health (NSDUH) report, about 5.8 million Americans between the ages of 12 and 20 report current alcohol consumption; this represents 15% of this age group for whom alcohol consumption is illegal.
-Among 12- to 20-year olds, reported rates of lifetime, past month consumption, binge drinking, and heavy alcohol consumption have declined steadily from 2013 to 2022, reaching or near historic low levels in 2022.
+According to the 2023 National Survey on Drug Use and Health (NSDUH) report, about 5.6 million Americans between the ages of 12 and 20 report current alcohol consumption; this represents nearly 15% of this age group for whom alcohol consumption is illegal.
+Between 2021 and 2023 the survey noted declines in the prevalence rates of alcohol consumption among 12- to 20-year-olds, including reaching historic low levels in 2023 of lifetime, annual, and past month consumption.
+While underage drinking rates decreased, these declines were not statistically significant year over year, however, they represent a continuation of a steady and long-term decline.
+There were no significant differences in the estimates of binge drinking and heavy alcohol consumption among 12- to 20-year olds.

 Early drinking is a risk factor for alcohol use disorders.
 Adults who had taken their first drink of alcohol before the age of 15 were 6.5 times more likely to experience an alcohol use disorder than those who didn’t start drinking before age 21.
 (SAMHSA, 2017 NSDUH).